wekan/wekan/README.md

 We are very welcoming to new developers and teams to submit new pull requests to devel branch to make this Wekan App Development Platform possible faster.
-By working directly with Wekan you get benefit of active maintenance and new features added by growing Wekan developer community.
+By working directly with Wekan you get the benefit of active maintenance and new features added by growing Wekan developer community.
 Please see [Developer Documentation][dev_docs] to get started.